-In order to visit the U.S., foreign nationals must in many cases (where entry on the Visa Waiver Program isn't available from their country) obtain visitor visas (B visas) from the U.S. consulate in their home country.
+In order to visit the U.S., foreign nationals must in many cases (where entry on the Visa Waiver Program isn't available from their country) obtain visitor visas (B visas) from the U.S. embassy or consulate in their home country.

-In order to obtain a waiver, you must apply at the U.S. consulate in your home country.
-This type of inadmissibility waiver (for foreign nationals trying to come to the U.S. with a nonimmigrant/temporary visa) is called a 212(d)(3) waiver because it's from Section 212(d)(3) of the U.S. Immigration and Nationality Act (I.N.A.).
+If the consular officer recommends the waiver, the request is forwarded to the Customs and Border Protection Admissibility Review Office (ARO).
+This type of inadmissibility waiver (for foreign nationals trying to come to the U.S. with a nonimmigrant/temporary visa) is called a 212(d)(3) waiver, because it's from Section 212(d)(3) of the U.S. Immigration and Nationality Act (I.N.A.).

 212(d)(3) waivers are granted solely in the discretion of the U.S. government.
 No foreign national has an absolute legal right to receive a 212(d)(3) waiver.
 ARO considers factors similar to those the consular officer considered when deciding whether to recommend the waiver.